 When a specialist position becomes substantively vacant, the school can review the allocation of NCT but must provide each of the specialist services to at least the minimum time allocation above.
 It is the non-specialist designated NCT allocation that can be provided in another form.
 It is important to note that if creating a position with a similar mode of delivery to that of a PE, music or languages specialist (e.g. a dance teacher who delivers dance to prep-6 or prep-3 and then reports on each student), that position will also be subject to the specialist teacher conditions.

-QTU Guides incorporating the provisions of the new Certified Agreement will be available next week ( hopefully by Tuesday10 December 2019 at the latest) so check back soon
+QTU Guides incorporating the provisions of the new Certified Agreement will be available in late January - so check back soon.

 Back to basics EB Guide